toorop/youtube-transcript-mcp/README.md

 # YouTube Transcript Server

-A simple server to fetch the transcript of a YouTube video using `yt-dlp`.
+A simple MCP server to fetch the transcript of a YouTube video using `yt-dlp`.

 - ✅ **Reliable**: Uses `yt-dlp` to fetch transcripts, which is regularly updated to handle YouTube's changes.
 - ✅ **Containerized**: Runs in a Docker container for easy deployment and portability.